CARE Moments

 $3.8B

-Employee turnover costs Australian businesses $3.8 billion per year — and construction has one of the highest turnover rates of any sector at 21% per annum.
+lost annually across Australian businesses to employee turnover.
+Construction has one of the highest turnover rates of any sector at 21% per annum.

 53%

-Australian women's earnings fall 53% behind men's in the first 5 years of parenthood.
-A similar 47% gap persists for the first 10 years.
+the gap in women's earnings behind men's in the first five years of parenthood.
+A 47% gap persists for the first ten years.
 Men's earnings are unaffected.
+Employers shape whether this compounds — or begins to reverse.

 Investing in manager training, structured re-entry plans, and genuine flexibility for returning mothers does not require an outsized budget.
 It requires intention, preparation, and follow-through.
-The return on that investment — in talent retained, knowledge preserved, and culture built — is measurable and significant.
+The return — in talent retained, knowledge preserved, and culture built — is measurable, significant, and compounding.

 The case for change is not moral.
 It is mathematical.
 Construction cannot afford to keep losing women at the point they become mothers.
 The industry that learns to support this transition will not only retain talented professionals — it will become the employer of choice for the next generation of leaders.

 "Every mother who stays shows another woman it is possible.
-Every supportive manager creates precedent for the next team.
-What is good for mothers is good for fathers, for carers, and for construction."
+Every leader who gets this right creates a precedent for the next team.
+What is good for mothers is good for fathers, for carers, and for the whole of construction."

 Hamilton, M., Galea, N., Williams, A. & Hanna-Osborne, S. (2025).
 Building Better Workplaces: A Toolkit for Retaining Women Through Pregnancy, parental leave and return to Work in the NSW Construction Industry.
 University of Sydney / NAWIC.